-Chkdsk inspects the physical structure of a Hard Drive to make sure that it is healthy.
+Chkdsk inspects the physical structure of a Hard Drive or SSD's to make sure that they are healthy.
 It can then repair any drive problems that it finds, related to bad sectors, lost clusters, cross-linked files and directory errors.

 These types of problems can arise in a variety of ways.
 System restarts, crashes or freezes, power glitches and incorrectly turning off a computer, can cause all sorts of corruption in the drives file or folder structure.

 Once an error occurs it can develop to create more errors, so regularly running Chkdsk should be made part of your routine PC maintenance.

 Chkdsk can also serve as an early warning that a hard drive or SSD is deteriorating.
 Drives gradually wear out and sectors may become bad.
 If Chkdsk starts finding bad sectors, that's a sign that your drive may need replacing.

 The NT file system itself has a built in recovery system.
 If a drive becomes corrupted, the NT file system runs a recovery procedure that accesses information stored in a transaction log file.
 The NT file system recovery procedure guarantees that the drive volume will be restored to a consistent state.
 For this reason, it is unlikely that NTFS volumes will become corrupted.
 So the /R switch (see the table opposite) is usually not essential, but it can be used as a convenient mechanism for scanning the entire volume of a disk if it is suspected of having bad sectors.